BristolModernJive/bristolmodernjive.github.io/tile09_sponsors.md

 permalink: /sponsors
 ---

-We are currently organizing a sponsorship draw.
-The winner will become the official sponsor on our merch and will be advertised on all our social medias and on this website.
-The remaining businesses will instead only be advertised on our socials.
+We are currently running a Sponsorship draw.
+Each participanting business can purchase one or more tickets at the price of £20 each.
+On the 15th of September, we will draw a ticket and the corresponding business will become our official sponsor.
+The benefits of the official sponsor are listed below:

+- It will be advertised on this page, where we will list details and offers.
+- It will appear on our merchandise, as our unique and official sponsor.
+- It will be advertised on our social media platforms.

+All the remaining businesses will still be advertised on our social media platforms!

 To enter the draw, please email bristolleroc@gmail.com or message us on our Facebook Page.